Important Mental Health Facts

 4. Take it one day at a time: Rather than worrying how you will get through the rest of the week, try to focus on the present.
 Each day can provide us with different opportunities to learn new things and that includes learning how to deal with your problems.
 You never know when the answers you are looking for will come to your doorstep.

 6. You can’t predict the future: No one can predict the future with one hundred percent certainty.
-Even if the thing that you are afraid of does happen, there are circumstances and factors that you can’t predict which can be used to your advantage.
+Even if the thing you are afraid of does happen, there are circumstances and factors that you can’t predict which can be used to your advantage.

 7. Things change: Regardless of your current situation, things do not stay the same.
 Your situation will change.
 Everything changes over time, and this includes your current mental health issues.

-You will greatly increase your chances of finding the answers to your mental health issues if you use my book, website articles, and my blog at the same time.
-You can also review the rest of my website to get a better idea of how my experiences and advice can help you.
-Consider getting my affordable book right now at PayPal, Amazon, or Barnes & Noble by clicking on Get Stan’s Book
+Like what you read?
+You will increase your chances of finding the answers to your mental health issues if you read my book and the free advice on my website.
+Get my affordable book right now at PayPal, Amazon, or Barnes & Noble.